-Beast your Bench Press After loading the barbells with weights, you should use weight clips to make sure that the weights don’t slide off again.
-This is crucial during bench pressing.
+After loading the barbell with weights, you should use weight clips to make sure that the weights don’t slide off.
+This is especially crucial during bench pressing.

-The reason is that you most likely have one stronger arm.
-Naturally one arm will be able to press more weight than the other.
+The reason for this is that you more than likely have one arm stronger than the other.
+Naturally, one arm will be able to press more weight than the other.
 This can create an imbalance and lead to one side of the bar rising faster than the other.
 This may result in the weights moving or even sliding off the bar.